-1.0 Introduction 5
+1.0 Introduction .
+5

-1.1 Regulatory Authorities 5
+1.1 Regulatory Authorities .
+5

-1.2 Brief Management History 6
+1.2 Brief Management History .
+6

-1.3 Proposed Action, Purpose, and Need 9
+1.3 Proposed Action, Purpose, and Need .
+9

-1.4 Scope and Organization of this Document 9
+1.4 Scope and Organization of this Document Related to NEPA .
+9

+1.5 Scope and Organization of this Document Related to Other Applicable Laws and Executi ve

+Orders 11

+1.6 References

-2.0 Summary of the Alternatives .
-12
+2.0 Summary of the Alternatives

-2.1 Alternatives for Oceanic Whitetip Retention Limit Management .
-12
+Alternatives for Oceanic Whitetip Retention Limit Management

-2.2 Alternatives for Hammerhead Shark Retention Limit Management .
-13
+2.2 Alternatives for Hammerhead Shark Retention Limit Management

-3.0 Affected Environment .
-16
+3.0 Affected Environment

-3.1 Summary of Atlantic Highly Migratory Species Shark Management .
-16
+Summary of Atlantic Highly Migratory Species Shark Management

 Description of the Fishery

 Endangered Species Act and Marine Mammal Protection Act

 3.4 References

 4.0 Environmental Consequences of Alternatives

 Impacts of Alternatives for Prohibiting Retention of Oceanic Whitetip Sharks

 Impacts of Alternatives for Hammerhead Sharks

-4.3 Essential Fish Habitat .
-36
+Essential Fish Habitat

 Comparison of NEPA Alternatives

 Cumulative Impacts

 Protected Resources

-4.7 Environmental Justice Concerns .
-39
+Environmental Justice Concerns

-4.8 Coastal Zone Management Act .
-40

-4.9 References
+4.8 References

 5.0 Mitigation and Unavoidable Adverse Impacts

 Unavoidable Adverse Impacts

 5.2 Irreversible and Irretrievable Commitment of Resources

 6.0 Regulatory Impact Review

 Description of Management Objectives

 Description of Fishery

 Statement of Problem

 Description of Each Alternative

 Economic Analysis of Expected Effects of Each Alternative Relative to the Baseline

-6.6 Conclusion
+- ^ 6.6 Conclusion

-7.0 Initial Regulatory Flexibility ANALYSIS
+7.0 71 Final Regulatory Flexibility Analysis

-Description of the Reasons Why Action is Being Considered

-Statement of the Objectives of, and Legal Basis for, the Proposed Rule
+Statement of the Need for and Objectives of this Final Rule

+1.2 Statement of Significant Issues Raised by the Public Comments in Response to the Init

+7 2 Regulatory Flexibility Act

-Description and Estimate of the Number of Small Entities to Which the Proposed Rule V .
-49
+1.3 Response of the Agency to Any Comments Filed by the Chief Counsel for Advocacy of the Sm Business Administration in Response to the Proposed Rule

-7.4 Description of the Projected Reporting, Recordkeeping, and other Compliance Requirements of the Proposed Rule, including an Estimate of the Classes of Small Entities which will Subject to the Requirements of the Report or Record l be
+71 Description and Estimate of the Number of Small Entities to Which the Final Rule Will App

-75 Identification of all Relevant Federal Rules which may Duplicate, Overlap, or Conflict with

-7.5 Proposed Rule .50
+7.4 лу 52

-9.0 List of Agencies and Persons Consulted 57 8.2 E.O.
-13132: Federalism 56 8.1 Magnuson-Stevens Fishery Conservation and Management Act 54 8.0 Applicable Laws 54 the Proposed Rule on Small Entities 51 Objectives of Applicable Statutes and that Minimize any Significant Economic Imp pact of 7.6 Description of any Significant Alternatives to the Proposed Rule that Accomplish the
+10.0) Public Comment and Agency Response 60 9.0 List of Agencies and Persons Consulted59 8.3 Coastal Zone Management Act59 8.2 E.O.
+13132: Federalism 8.1 Magnuson-Stevens Fishery Conservation and Management Act 8.0 Applicable Laws56 Statutes53 the Final Rule on Small Entities Consistent with the Stated Objectives of Applicable 7.6 Description of the Steps the Agency Has Taken to Minimize Significant Economic Impact of Subject to the Requirements of the Report or Record52 of the Final Rule, including an Estimate of the Classes of Small Entities which will be 7.5 Description of the Projected Reporting, Recordkeeping, and other Compliance Requirements